12 Tips to Stop Holiday Stress

 - Eat for immunity.
 That means avoiding sugar and fat whenever possible and passing on the processed foods.
 Fill your plate with nutritious whole foods, including lean protein and lots of vegetables, fruit, and grains.
 Yes, it can be a challenge but one that pays off in the long run.

 - Sleep it off.
 Deep sleep allows your body to replenish its stock of immune-supportive substances.
 If you’re serious about staying well and silencing stress, make sleep a priority.
+One to three milligrams of melatonin half an hour before bed time can help you fall asleep more easily.

 - Move more.
 Stress reduction is just one of the many benefits of exercise.
 Aim for 30 minutes or more of daily exercise to relieve stress and encourage deeper, more restful sleep.

 - Make humor part of your day.
 Whether it’s a favorite sitcom on television or a book or website that always makes you laugh, embrace the humorous things in life, especially during stressful times.
 Research shows that humor helps minimize the worst aspects of stress by boosting immunity, increasing pain tolerance, and minimizing the negative elements of the stress response.
-Learn to laugh at mistakes — especially your own — and you’ll enjoy every day much more.
+Learn to laugh at mistakes—especially your own—and you’ll enjoy every day much more.

 - Limit your gift-giving worries.
 Instead of agonizing over finding the right gift for everyone, here’s a trick I learned a few years ago, when gift giving was becoming overwhelming.
 Buy the same thing for similar groups of people.
 For example, the same plush animal in a different color for each child takes the guesswork out of finding toys for little ones.
 And why not give the grown-ups on your list copies of a book or DVDs of a movie you enjoyed this past year?
 Or give family and friends prepaid phone cards so they can keep in touch throughout the year.